snakemake/snakemake/docs/snakefiles/rules.rst

         ...

 Rules with input marked as ``from_queue`` may not define any wildcards.
+When new items arrive in the queue:

-The input files of the rule will be continuously updated with new items arriving in the queue.
+1. The input files list for the rule is updated
-For any such item, the DAG ob jobs is updated, thereby potentially generating new dependencies for the rule.
+2. The DAG of jobs is updated, potentially generating new dependencies for the rule
+3. Any dependent rules that need to process the new input files are automatically created and executed

 It is required to define a finish sentinel, which is a special value that signals the end of the queue.
-Once the finish sentinel is encountered, Snakemake will consider the input file list to be complete and allow the rule to be executed once all its dependency jobs have been finished.
+Once the finish sentinel is encountered, Snakemake will allow all remaining dependent jobs to finish and complete execution of the workflow.

 Consider the following complete toy example: